The 20,000 acre estate in our stewardship includes crofting land, a farm, commercial and heritage properties and commercial and natural woodlands.

 CDLT is committed to ensuring a viable future for traditional crofting on Skye, working in partnership with Common Grazing Committees and individual crofters within their townships.

-Deer Management
+Deer Management and Game Shooting

-Red deer and roe deer are native species in Scotland, with both being present on the CDLT estate.
-Deer are an important part of the island ecosystem.
 Humans are a natural predator of deer in the UK, and we cull deer to maintain herd welfare as well as for the health of the environment.
-Our highly experienced wildlife managers use non-lead ammunition, with deer carcasses being processed by a skilled Island butcher and sold for affordable prices in our café and, depending on seasonal availability, our shop.
-We are not a sporting estate, and do not accept paying deer stalking clients.
+Our highly experienced wildlife managers use non-lead ammunition, with deer carcasses being processed by a skilled Island butcher and sold in our café and, depending on seasonal availability and staff resources, our shop.

-Wildlife Management
+Other Wildlife Management

 Wild Fisheries